arehmanAzam/3D-CNN_DataGenerator/README.md

 This repo contains the code of data generator for 3DCNN architectures.
 The code was built using multiple resources but most of the content is taken from [Shervine Amidi](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly)

 ## Getting Started
 We expect to have proir knowledge of keras and tensorflow.
-Also see keras documentation for fitgenerator and ImageGenerator.
+Also see keras documentation for [fitgenerator](https://keras.io/models/sequential/#fit_generator) and [ImageGenerator](https://keras.io/preprocessing/image/#imagedatagenerator-class)

 ### Prerequisites